Warburg Research Analysts Give Ceconomy (CEC1) a €3.30 Price Target

-Warburg Research set a €3.30 ($3.84) target price on Ceconomy (ETR:CEC1) in a report released on Wednesday.
+Warburg Research set a €3.30 ($3.84) target price on Ceconomy (ETR:CEC1) in a research report sent to investors on Tuesday.
 The firm currently has a neutral rating on the stock.

 Ceconomy AG engages in the consumer electronics retail business.
 It operates multichannel consumer electronics stores under the MediaMarkt and Saturn brand names; redcoon.de, an online electronics store; and JUKE!, a music streaming service that comprise songs, films, games, and e-books.
 The company also operates iBOOD, a live-shopping portal; Flip4New!, a purchasing service for consumer electronics, which allow customers to sell used electronic articles; and LocaFox, a local commerce platform that connects local retailers with the multichannel world.